sao-eht/ehthops/docs/source/components.rst

    Stage 6 (6.+uvfits): The calibrated output files generated in the previous stage are converted to UVFITS format.
 10-second time-averaged and frequency-averaged versions of UVFITS files are also created.
    Stage 7 (7.+apriori): A priori amplitude calibration and field angle rotation correction is performed on the (unaveraged) UVFITS files from the previous stage.
 Time and frequency-averaged versions of the UVFITS files are also created.

+More on the stages and the steps comprising them in :doc:`Running ehthops <running>`.

 Metadata
 --------